 (l, b)≃(209°, -57°) Galactic Coordinates (ongoing)

-On a visit to Kiev in 2013, I came upon a number of vendors selling belongings out of cardboard boxes along a steep tourist street alongside one of the city’s historic cathedrals.
-A Laika (the sputnik dog) clock caught my eye at one vendor’s set up.
-Surrounding the clock were a few other Soviet era items, books, pins, etc. To the side was a partially opened dusty box containing photographs.
-The images were of individuals and groups in uniform, and what appeared to be scientific apparatus.
-Upon a closer look I spotted the most famous cosmonaut, Yuri Gargarin, in at least one of the photographs.
-Alongside the photographs were a number of vintage postcards (likely from Russia), and a stack of sleeved large format negatives held together in a bundle with a string.
-I couldn’t make out what the negatives contained, and the woman selling the items frowned at my attempt to untie the bundle.
+I visited Kiev in 2013 to produce closing photographs for an ongoing pan-European project, ‘Nylon Chrysalis’.
+As work for the project is photographed at night, I spent the days scouting locations and visiting the sights.
+Along a steep street lined with tourist shops, beside one of the city’s landmark cathedrals, I came upon a number of vendors selling belongings laid out on blankets.
+A Laika (the sputnik dog) clock caught my eye.
+Surrounding the clock at this vendor’s set up were a few other Soviet era items, books, pins, etc. To the side was a partially opened cardboard box containing a few photographs and postcards.
+The photographs were of individuals and groups in uniform, and a couple contained 1970s-ish scientific machines.
+Upon a closer look of a postcard I spotted the most famous cosmonaut, Yuri Gagarin, in a posed group.
+Someone looking very much like Gagarin appeared again, this time unposed in a couple of the photographs, (including in a swimsuit).
+Hidden beneath the photographs was a dusty stack of 4x5” large format negatives tightly held together in a bundle with a string, which appeared to have been tied for decades.
+Bundled together I couldn’t make out what the negatives contained, and the woman selling the items frowned at my attempt to untie it.
 They would remain unseen.